Visan1/Data-Analytics-Project/README.md

 ## **Goal**:
-The goal is to design a new marketing strategy targeting key metrics that were extracted from data insights aimed to convert casual riders into annual members.
+The goal is to design a new marketing strategy targeting key metrics extracted from data insights aimed to convert casual riders into annual members.

 ## **Business Task**: